jvezolles/rest-api/README.md

 To launch the application:

-- In a Windows command prompt, go to the `api-users` folder
+- In a Windows command prompt, go to the `rest-api` folder
-- Execute the command: `.\mvnw spring-boot:run`
+- Execute the command: `mvn spring-boot:run`

 The application becomes available after Spring Boot has started.